dsidlo/pyreparse/README.md

 complex reports, which have enough structure for effective regular expression processing.

-PyReParse is a library that helps on create parsing engines for formed text reports.
+PyReParse is a library that helps one create parsing engines for formed text reports.
 I had a such a need when I was tasked to parse a Financial Institution's archived transaction reports where the databases that held this data no-longer existed.
 So the data in the report forms was the only data available to re-create the original database.
-Thus, regular-expressions were need to find and capture certain field values, and validation calculations were needed to ensure that the data going into the database was complete and accurate.
+Thus, regular-expressions were used to find and capture certain field values, and validation calculations were needed to ensure that the data going into the database was complete and accurate.

 <br>